MatchbookLab/local-persist/README.md

 1. Updated dependencies + updated Docker driver interface
 2. Multi-arch support and build using Github actions
 3. Implement a V2 managed plugin, instead of a non-managed (legacy) plugin.
-A managed plugin makes life much easier, as there is no need for systemd and the plugin can simply be installed using `docker plugin install` However, it also comes with restrictions, as the data can now only be stored in the `/docker-data` directory
+A managed plugin makes life much easier, as there is no need for systemd and the plugin can simply be installed using `docker plugin install`

 ## Rationale